How to get lipoma removal covered by insurance?

 Via: Sikander IqbalCC BY 3.0, via Wikimedia Commons

-Lipoma removal may or may not be covered by health insurance.
-In fact, many states and countries do not allow the same, as lipoma removal is considered to be a cosmetic surgery, not a medical surgery.
-In such cases, only some rare cases where lipoma is a health hazard would be covered by insurance.
 Lipoma removal procedures can cost up to $2000-7000 on average.
-Thus, it is important to look for policies that cover lipoma removal.
+Thus, it is essential to look for policies that cover lipoma removal.
 Check out the criteria required by insurances companies to cover lipoma in the table below:

 Lipoma: Symptoms

 Lipoma is a fatty tissue lump that usually lies between the skin and an underlying muscle.
-Lipomas are generally harmless but should be examined by a doctor to avoid any complications.
-There aren’t any major symptoms of lipoma, but you will notice that these fatty tissue lumps feel doughy and rubbery upon touching.
+Lipomas are generally harmless but should be examined by a doctor to avoid complications.
+There aren’t any significant lipoma symptoms, but you will notice that these fatty tissue lumps feel doughy and rubbery upon touching.
 Although lipomas can form anywhere on the body, they are most likely to form on the arms, neck, torso, and shoulders.
 According to a scientific report, women are most likely to develop lipomas.

 Lipoma: Diagnosis

 Certain tests like X-rays, ultrasounds, and tomography scans would be performed, along with examining the patient’s medical history to diagnose lipoma.
-In some rare cases, biopsies can be required to check the possibility of liposarcoma further.
-Liposarcoma is rare cancer that grows quickly and is quite painful to touch.
+In some rare cases, biopsies can be required to further check the possibility of liposarcoma.
+Liposarcoma is rare cancer that proliferates and is quite painful to touch.

 Lipoma: Treatment

 Since lipoma isn’t painful and doesn’t cause further issues, surgical procedures are not required.
-However, if it starts to get painful, it becomes necessary to treat it.
+However, if it gets painful, it becomes necessary to treat it.
 Lipomas are generally removed by minor surgery, which removes them from the body by giving anesthesia.
 This surgical procedure can cause scarring and bruising.
 Another way to get rid of lipoma is through liposuction.
-Liposuction involves the use of a needle and a large syringe to remove the fatty tissue lump.
+Liposuction involves using a needle and a large syringe to remove the fatty tissue lump.

 Frequently Asked Questions (FAQs)